Institutional Review Board

 STU Institutional Review Board (IRB)

 All researchers (Principal, Co-Investigators, Student Investigators, and Collaborators) involved in the data collection, analysis, or treatment must complete the Collaborative Institutional Training Initiative (CITI) Protecting Human Research Participants training certification prior to conducting research at St. Thomas University.
 This training is provided at no cost to anyone affiliated with STU and can be accessed here.
 Select St. Thomas University – Biscayne.

-IRB Office Hours: Third Thursday of every Month via Zoom @ 4pm EST. Students, faculty and staff may attend to seek clarification on any IRB related issues.
+IRB Office Hours: Third Thursday of every Month via Zoom @ 4pm EST during the academic year.
+Students, faculty and staff may attend to seek clarification on any IRB related issues.
 Contact IRB or your Program Director/ department/college /school IRB representative member for the zoom link.

 The following provide resources governing our review process.